-What is a Reinforcing Iron and Rebar Worker?
+What You Need to Know About Reinforcing Iron and Rebar Worker

 - Determine quantities, sizes, shapes, and locations of reinforcing rods from blueprints, sketches, or oral instructions.

 - Space and fasten together rods in forms according to blueprints, using wire and pliers.

 Reinforcing Iron & Rebar Worker Needed Skills

 Reinforcing Iron and Rebar Workers state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others' actions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Operation and Control: Controlling operations of equipment or systems.